AI

 Strategy and vision.
 Not just what AI can do, but what it should do for your business.
 This means identifying where AI creates actual competitive advantage versus where it is just expensive automation.
 The AI leader needs to kill projects that sound impressive but deliver minimal returns.

 Governance and ethics.
 Someone has to own the answer when the board asks about bias in hiring algorithms or data privacy in customer models.
 Setting policies for responsible AI use means understanding both technical implementation and regulatory landscape well enough to build approaches that actually work.
+This is not optional - 60% of enterprises are expected to establish AI ethics boards by end of 2026, and responsible AI mentions in job descriptions have risen from near zero in 2019 to meaningful percentages of all AI-related postings.

 Stakeholder communication.
 This is where most technical leaders fail.
 Your AI executive becomes the translator between what is technically possible and what the business needs.
 They need to educate the organization on AI capabilities without overselling.
 They need to manage expectations when projects fail.
 They need to make the CEO comfortable betting company resources on probabilistic systems.